DynoSRC/dynosrc/README.md

 # [DynoSrc](http://www.dinosrc.it)

-Minimize HTTP Requests - DynoSRC loads JavaScript files inline in your HTML response, then stores them in localStorage.
-You can even inline the DynoSRC client lib, eliminating all HTTP requests for JavaScript on your site.
+### Minimize HTTP Requests
+DynoSRC loads JavaScript files inline in your HTML response, then stores them in localStorage.
+You can even inline the calls to the DynoSRC client lib in your HTML response, eliminating all HTTP requests for JavaScript on your site.

+### Differential Updates
-Differential Updates - Now, if a JS asset on your site changes, your users will have to download it again even though just a fraction of it changed.
-DynoSRC sends down differentials updates, so changes to large files don't require full downloads.
+Normally, if a JS asset on your site changes, your users will have to download the entire file again even though just a fraction of it changed.
+DynoSRC sends down differentials updates so changes to large files don't require full downloads.

 ### Getting Started